 We had been avid gardeners for as long as we could remember, but after seeing that film and after many restless, soul-searching days and sleepless nights we decided upon a path: to transform ourselves from consumers to producers.
 By mid-summer, we had converted our tiny backyard in the heart of downtown Toronto into a productive, organic, edible garden.
 We installed three cedar raised beds, filled them with the best triple mix soil we could find, and planted a whack of heirloom seeds and seedlings.
 In the first season we harvested over a hundred pounds of food and attracted a whole bunch of neighbours who became curious about growing their own food too.

-That was twelve years ago – before the Intergovernmental Panel on Climate Change released a dire report in 2018, warning us that we have 12 years to limit climate catastrophe, and long before a global pandemic would force us to stay home in order to stay safe.
+That was fourteen years ago – before the Intergovernmental Panel on Climate Change released a dire report in 2018, warning us that we have 12 years to limit climate catastrophe, and long before a global pandemic would force us to stay home in order to stay safe.

 Like our lives, our tiny urban plot has undergone several stages in its evolution, from an unworkable patch of dirt to a simple backyard garden to an expanded urban farm.
 Our plant-loving son has grown up into a skilled and talented cook who dreams of one day owning his own restaurant.
 Our neighbours have grown with us too, each enriching our shared environments with their varied growing spaces and their unique views on life.
 Our little neighbourhood is a microcosm of what lies beyond, a small example of how the urge to grow has blossomed in neighbourhoods all across the city, the country, and beyond.